tweekmonster/moult/README.md

 * `Python 2.7+`
 * `pip 1.3+` is required, but is not listed as a dependency so you aren't forced to upgrade your installed version.

+## Installation

+Since you definitely have pip installed, you can run: `pip install moult`

 ## Handy Features

 * Can be installed globally and ran in Virtual Environments